Modul University Vienna: University bodies

+As laid down in the University's Constitution, Modul University is governed by three main bodies: The University Council, The University Senate and the University Board.
 The university is managed by a collegial body consisting of the rector, the vice-rector, and the managing director.
-The University Council supports the development of Modul University Vienna and consists of four representatives of the owners, two representatives of the industry, and two representatives of other universities.
-The University Senate consists of 23 members elects the members of various committees and proposes candidates for the offices of rector and vice-rector.
+The University Council is the strategic steering body of Modul University Vienna and consists of four representatives of the owners, two representatives of the industry, and two representatives of other universities.
+The University Senate consists of 20 members and facilitates the academic self-governance of MUV.
+The University is managed by the University Board, consisting of the President, the Executive Vice-President, and the University Director.

 Academic Departments & Schools

 Modul University Vienna consists of five scientific departments (schools) and two research institutes: